 Rewatched The Hunger Games again to refresh my memory before Catching Fire opens.
-As mentioned in my previous post, I enjoyed it, but was astounded at its overwhelming reception in the US.
-I mean, it was a great adaptation, but there were some *crucial* things they didn’t get right.
+I enjoyed the look back, but was astounded at its overwhelming reception in the U.S. (US$408 million in domestic box office???
+Why???
+How?????? ?).
+I mean, it’s a good adaptation, but there are some *crucial* things they didn’t get right.

 Things I disliked:

 - There was too much unnecessary shaky cam going on in the first part of the movie when they were in District 12.
-What, are the districts too poor to afford the use of a steadicam?
-Even if that’s the reason, their cameras didn’t have to shake *that* much.
+Even if the filmmakers wanted to showcase the difference between the districts and the Capitol by using handheld cameras for the former scenes and steadicam for the latter scenes, it wasn’t done well.
 My eyes had a hard time trying to focus on anything.

 - The editing wasn’t top-notch: sometimes they cut away too quickly at random parts — leaving me with no time to process the images — and then stitched it back awkwardly.
 (The reaping scene when they introduce Effie Trinket is an example, and it certainly wasn’t helped by the shaky cam.)